Chinese paper cutting: Song dynasty

+Ming and Qing dynasties

+In the Ming and Qing dynasty (1368-1912), paper-cutting reached a developmental peak and became a more popular Chinese art.
+Folk paper-cutting spread to a wider range of people and expressed an abundance of artistic expression.
+It developed a variety of uses, including lantern and fan ornaments, needlework patterns, and window flowers.
+Paper-cutting was used to decorate doors, windows, and walls, to show happiness and celebrate festivals.
+The imperial family also utilized papercutting, with the Forbidden City decorated with papercuts during the emperor's wedding ceremony.
+Its continual appeal reflects the Chinese people's creativity, with designs expressing cultural ideas and values.

-During the Ming and Qing dynasties (1368–1912), this artistry witnessed its most prosperous period.
-For over a thousand years, people (mainly women) created cut-paper artworks as a leisure activity, creating different types of paper-cutting and passing this traditional craft onto their children, resulting in the artform becoming more popular.
-Paper-cutting is still practiced as an artform in modern-day China as a result.
+This artistry witnessed its most prosperous period in Ming and Qing dynasties.
+For over a thousand years, people (mainly women) created cut-paper artworks as a leisure activity, creating different types of paper-cutting and passing this traditional craft onto their children, resulting in the art form becoming more popular.
+Paper-cutting is still practiced as an art form in modern-day China as a result.

 As a material, paper mildews and rots easily.
 In the southeast of China, where it typically rains in May and June, this causes paper to mildew and rot especially quickly; as a result, people in the southeast typically did not engage in paper-cutting art, making it hard to find cut-paper artworks from previous centuries.
 In contrast, the weather in the northwest of China is usually dry, making it possible to find cut-paper art made in the Northern dynasties in Turpan, Sinkiang province.

-Paper-cutting as an artform matured during the Tang dynasty, where it became considered not only a type of handicraft, but also a type of artwork, as ideas and concepts were expressed through the pattern cut into the paper.
-In the Ming and Qing dynasty, paper-cutting reached a developmental peak.
-Folk paper-cutting spread to a wider range of people, and expressed an abundance of artistic expression.
-Paper-cutting was used to decorate doors, windows and walls, to show happiness and celebrate festivals.

-Classification
+Style Classification

 Paper-cutting is one of the oldest and the most popular folk arts in China.
+It can be geographically divided into three main schools.

+South School (南方剪纸 nán fāng jiǎn zhǐ)

+The south school, represented by works from Foshan in Guangdong Province and Fujian Province, features rigorous, decorative and elegant designs.
+It is varied in its theme choice, among which the gift flowers of Putian are the most special and famous pattern of South School.

+Zhangpu paper-cutting originated in Fujian Province, China, and is famous for its fine craftsmanship and vivid composition.
+It combines cutting, engraving, pasting, painting and other techniques, and the works are rich in layers and strong visual impact.
+Common subjects include auspicious motifs, folklore and natural scenes, often in bright colors and dynamic shapes.

+Jiangzhe School (江浙剪纸 jiāng zhè jiǎn zhǐ)

-It can be geographically divided into a southern and a northern style.
-The southern style, represented by works from Yangzhou in Jiangsu Province and Yueqing in Zhejiang Province, features ingenious and beautiful designs, exquisite carving and interesting shapes.
-The northern style, mainly from Yuxian and Fengning in Hebei Province, and best represented by works from northern Shaanxi, features exaggerated shapes, vigorousness, vivid depictions and diverse patterns.
+The Jiangzhe School is originated from the Jiangsu and Zhejiang provinces in Eastern China.
+Representative works are from Yangzhou in Jiangsu Province and Yueqing in Zhejiang Province. features ingenious and beautiful designs, exquisite carving and interesting shapes.
+It is the most famous internationally.
+It usually depicts nature theme of flowers, birds, fish and fruits.

-Cut-paper art designed for windows is usually cut in a freeform manner, except for the flower pattern found in the corner.
-The theme of cut-paper window decorations varies widely, the most popular of which are based on the stories of traditional Chinese opera.
-As cut-paper window decorations are typically bought by farmers, the content of their designs usually describes farming, spinning, fishing and poultry farming.

-Symmetry